 Coming off of drugs and transitioning into a sober lifestyle can be difficult.
 Many of the brain and body’s hormonal, neurological and chemical processes are just starting to regain balance from all of the damage incurred by the drug use.
-This can leave drug users experiencing a variety of uncomfortable feelings, symptoms and behaviors that do not just go away because the drug use has ceased.
+This can leave drug users experiencing a variety of uncomfortable feelings, symptoms, and behaviors that do not just go away because the drug use has ceased.
 It is also important to note that drug use usually starts because of a pre-existing problem, whether emotional or physical, that needs relief.
 So when a user is coming off of drugs, not only are they experiencing the tumultuous effects from drug withdrawal but also all the past reasons for continued use start to resurface simultaneously.
 In order to help cope with some of these things, past addicts usually turn to new types of addiction, one of the more common ones being sugar.
 Sugar has some similar qualities to drugs, giving the user temporary and superficial relief and can be chemically addictive itself.

 Evidence from some preclinical and clinical studies has shown that chronic opioid use is associated with increased sugar levels.
 One study examined Methadone-maintained patients, both prior to treatment and 4 years into opiate addiction treatment.
-The study found that these patients demonstrated increased consumption of sugary foods, less fruits, fewer complex carbohydrates, and less vegetables and fats from fish or meats.
-Sugar can be an attractive coping tool for addicts since most sugar filled food items are enjoyable to eat and easily accessed.
-Sugar is a staple of “comfort food” sugars can affect consumers’ moods, energy levels and sleep patterns.
+The study found that these patients demonstrated increased consumption of sugary foods, fewer fruits, fewer complex carbohydrates, and fewer vegetables and fats from fish or meats.
+Sugar can be an attractive coping tool for addicts since most sugar-filled food items are enjoyable to eat and easily accessed.
+Sugar is a staple of “comfort food” sugars can affect consumers’ moods, energy levels, and sleep patterns.
 Most notably, sugar triggers the release of a chemical in the brain known as dopamine, whose main function is to regulate the body’s sense of pleasure.
 Drugs like heroin, cocaine, tobacco, alcohol and many others trigger this same chemical to be released when used.
-In this way sugar causes a chemical effect that is similar to the effects previously experienced as a result of drug use.
+In this way, sugar causes a chemical effect that is similar to the effects previously experienced as a result of drug use.
 It could be argued that sugar is a lot better for people to use and become addicted to than drugs.